-- It is essential to realize the importance of the word "completely" in the sentence: "...the part of the ball which makes contact with the floor is completely outside the boundary lines"; taken in conjunction with the Rule - " The ball is "in" if at any moment of its contact with the floor, some part of the ball touches the court, including the boundary lines" - it means that any compression which allows the ball to make contact with the line AT ANY TIME during the process of contacting the floor makes the ball "IN", but if the ball does not at any time contact the line, it is "OUT". - 2.
-The cables binding the net beyond the 9.50/10.0 m in length do not belong to the net.
+1. It is essential to realize the importance of the word "completely" in the sentence: "...the part of the ball which makes contact with the floor is completely outside the boundary lines"; taken in conjunction with the Rule 8.3 - "The ball is "in" if at any moment of its contact with the floor, some part of the ball touches the court, including the boundary lines" - it means that any compression which allows the ball to make contact with the line AT ANY TIME during the process of contacting the floor makes the ball "IN", but if the ball does not at any time contact the line, it is "OUT".

+2. The cables binding the net beyond the 9.50/10.0 m in length do not belong to the net.
 This also applies to the posts and the cables.
-Thus, if a ball touches an external part of the net, beyond its side bands (9m), it has touched a "foreign object" and should be whistled and signaled by both referees as "ball out".
+Thus, if a ball touches an external part of the net, beyond its side bands (9 m), it has touched a "foreign object" and should be whistled and signaled by both referees as "ball out" and by the line judges by the wave and point signal (LJ signal #4).